AdguardTeam/AdGuardHome/README.md

 Essentially, any advertising that shares a domain with content cannot be blocked by a DNS-level blocker.

 Is there a chance to handle this in the future?
 DNS will never be enough to do this.
 Our only option is to use a content blocking proxy like what we do in the standalone AdGuard applications.
 We're [going to bring](https://github.com/AdguardTeam/AdGuardHome/issues/1228) this feature support to AdGuard Home in the future.
 Unfortunately, even in this case, there still will be cases when this won't be enough or would require quite complicated configuration.

+<a id="getting-adguard"></a>
+## Getting AdGuard

+AgGuard can be installed from pre-compiled binaries or by compiling from source.
+For a list of pre-built binary options, see the [Installation](https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started#installation) section of the Wiki.

 <a id="how-to-build"></a>
 ## How to build from source